focusate/documentation-user/discuss/customizations/mail_activity_note.rst

     :align: center

 .. note::
-    Please note, that outcome and goal values can be translated - multilanguage is added.
+    Please note, that outcome and goal values can be translated - multi-language support is added.

 Phones of the contact
 ======================